Low self esteem is on the rise

 Life is about growth, experience, and learning lessons along the way.
 It’s not natural to stay stagnant; stuck in the same place forever.
 It’s a universal human trait to want to transform and expand.
 Our faces and bodies transform with us as the years go by – and that’s ok, isn’t it?

 So if you’re an older woman with low self-esteem, here’s my gift to you: a relaxing guided self-hypnosis for you to listen to whenever you feel like reminding yourself of your power, wisdom, and magic.

 (NB: please ensure you’re in a safe comfortable space while listening.
 Don’t listen while driving or doing anything that requires concentration, as this can be an extremely relaxing process and you may drift off to sleep)

 Low Self Esteem in Women – Guided Self-Hypnosis

 Further individual support

-If you’d like further support to help with low self esteem, get in touch to discuss working with me personally.
+If you’d like private individualised support to help with low self esteem, get in touch to discuss working with me personally.
 I use a unique blend of holistic therapies to help you build your confidence, increase low self-esteem, and step into your true power as a woman.

-We can work via online video (eg Skype or Zoom), over the telephone, or face-to-face if you’re in the Glasgow area.
+We can work via online video (eg Skype or Zoom) or over the telephone.